 Opibus is a Kenyan-based electric mobility start-up that has successfully converted Internal Combustion Engine vehicles to electric.
 One of the products that they are building is an electric motorcycle that is locally designed in Kenya.

-Opibus’ electric motorcycle comes with a 2.9kWh battery with an extra slot for an optional second battery, and is available for preorder in Kenya, with delivery dates starting late 2021.
+Opibus’ electric motorcycle comes with a 2.9kWh battery with an extra slot for an optional second battery, and is available for preorder in Kenya, with delivery dates starting in late 2021.

 Ecobodaa launched a successful pilot program in 2020 before beginning its expansion.
 The startup has secured funding from Persistent Energy Capital in April 2021 to help accelerate its growth in Kenya.

 Mazi mobility is another Kenyan startup that is assembling electric motorbikes in Kenya.
 Founded in 2020, Mazi mobility seeks to enable boda boda riders in Kenya to acquire electric bikes and provides battery swapping stations where riders will quickly swap their batteries quickly and efficiently.